onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)
 This is the ultimate story about storytelling
-This is a meta story - the story about all future storytelling / the future of storytelling I was not accounting pilled in 2022
+This is a meta story - the story about all future storytelling / the future of storytelling
+    my job is to make the architecture of virality go viral I was not accounting pilled in 2022
 Theoretically optimal solution - no other design can get even close to the optimal set of technical tradeoffs in my architecture
 The more compelling and refined the story becomes - the sooner will the system reach a billion people
     einstein quote about understanding the problem fully this is the ultimate status and incentive architecture on top of which you could build anything - ANYTHING - and so with great power comes great responsibility

+the better I tell the story to you - the easier it would be for you to tell it to others - the story is the highest leverage point

+I've arranged the dominos and all you have to do is give it a little push

+I'm injecting in your head what, why & how we should be injecting in people's heads

 "You have to let it all go, Neo.
 Fear, doubt, and disbelief.
-You've felt it your entire life, that there's something wrong with the world," - Morpheus. once you find/understand it you'll never think about anything else more than about this thing
+You've felt it your entire life, that there's something wrong with the world," - Morpheus. once you find/understand it you'll never think about anything else more than about this thing You're Alice, tumbling down the rabbit hole towards every other possible rabbit hole This is the story that will keep on giving

 Good enough is not good enough